 As a CTS Licensee, companies sign a consent to allow the VFPA and/or the OBCCTC to disclose personal company-related information obtained through the licensing process.
-In recent decisions posted to the OBCCTC website, there has been specific mention of Licensee's customer names and/or shipper or receiver information in decisions that fall outside of the given consent.
+In recent decisions posted to the OBCCTC website, there has been specific mention of Licensee's customer names and/or shipper or receiver information in Decisions that fall outside of the given consent.

-Not only is this a concern from a business confidentiality standpoint, as once is posted on the website it becomes open to the public, including competitors, but there have been concerns raised that at the time of posting, OBCCTC does not have consent from those names businesses to include their names within a decision that is then posted publicly.
+Not only is this a concern from a business confidentiality standpoint, as once is posted on the website it becomes open to the public, including competitors, but there have been concerns raised that a the time of posting, OBCCTC does not have consent from those names businesses to include their names within a Decision that is then posted publicly.

-While not noted within the 2024 License Proposal, SANDHAR would like to request that companies with significant history of operations at Vancouver Fraser Port Authority be grandfathered in to the 2024 License term.
+While not noted within the 2024 License Proposal, Jetspeed would like to request that companies with significant history of operations at Vancouver Fraser Port Authority be grandfathered into the 2024 License term and have a license indefinitely.

-SANDHAR has invested heavily in equipment purchases, capital projects and business expansion over this license term and these expenses tie directly to the ability to maintain continued operations as a CTS License holder.
+Jetspeed has invested heavily in capital projects and business expansion over this license term and these expenses tie directly to the ability to maintain continued operations as a CTS License holder.
 These investments should be considered when awarding the 2024 License and tag allotments.